-The Georgia Department of Community Affairs (DCA) has established a number of Quality Community Objectives that provide targets for local governments in developing and implementing their comprehensive plans.
+DCA Department of Community Affairs has established a number of Quality Community Objectives that provide targets for local governments in developing and implementing their comprehensive plans.
 Principles established by the Quality Community Objectives were introduced throughout the community participation process and in the development of the Community Agenda.
 Objectives that will be pursued in each Character Area are indicated in the table below.
-In Section II, Issues and Opportunities include areas that were identified by the Quality Community Objectives Survey and are addressed by policies and goals in Section III.